-SET STATISTICS_XML OFF commands to instruct SQL Server to capture actual execution plans for the queries between those two statements, and the
+SET STATISTICS_XML OFF commands to instruct SQL Server to capture the execution plan plus run-time statistics for the queries between those two statements, and the

 SET SHOWPLAN_XML ON and

-SET SHOWPLAN_XML OFF statements to instruct SQL Server to capture estimated execution plans (and not execute) the statements in between; these options will add a result set with the XML representation of the execution plan that you can click to open the graphical representation.
+SET SHOWPLAN_XML OFF statements to instruct SQL Server to capture the execution plan only for the statements in between (without executing them); these options will add a result set with the XML representation of the execution plan that you can click to open the graphical representation.

 When you already know which queries you need to tune, you can simply load it in Management Studio and use the methods above to dig into the execution plan.
 But often you first need to find the exact culprit.
 For this, there are also multiple methods.